LIAAD/tls-covid19/README.md

 ## What

 The *TLS-Covid19* is a multi-lingual and multi-document Timeline Summarization (TLS) annotated dataset built to foster the emergence and evaluation of new algorithms, and, at the same time, enable the study of news coverage about the COVID-19 pandemic.
 It consists of a number of curated topics related to the Covid-19 outbreak, with associated news articles from portuguese and english news outlets and their respective reference timelines as gold-standard.
-The news sources include [Jornal Público](https://www.publico.pt/) (PT) and the[CNN](https://edition.cnn.com/) (EN).
+The news sources include [*Público*](https://www.publico.pt/) and [*Observador*](https://observador.pt/) for Portuguese and [*CNN*](https://edition.cnn.com/) and [*The Guardian*](https://www.theguardian.com/) for English.
 The following figure shows the format and the structure  of the dataset.

 ![Dataset structure](img/tls-covid19-structure.jpg?raw=true "Dataset structure")